junkospa/Pokemon/README.md

 Let's get your favourite Pokemon's description Shalesparean translation.

 ## Description
-API to retrieve Pokemon description from Pokemon name.
+This API is to retrieve Pokemon description from Pokemon name.
 Written in Java and tested with tomcat local server.
-Using below APIs:
+Using below APIs to retrieve information:
 * Poke API: https://pokeapi.co/
 * Shakespeare translation API: https://funtranslations.com/shakespeare